Stephen Dunne (actor)

-Francis Michael Dunne (January 13, 1918– September 2, 1977) was an American actor, radio personality and disc jockey.
-He was active on television and in films from 1945–73, and was also credited as Steve Dunn, Michael Dunne, Stephan Dunne, and Steve Dunne.
+Francis Michael Dunne (January 13, 1918 – September 28, 1977) was an American actor, radio personality and disc jockey.
+He was active in television and films from 1945 to 1973, and was also credited as Steve Dunn, Michael Dunne, Stephan Dunne, and Steve Dunne.

 Early years

 Dunne was born in Northampton, Massachusetts.
 He majored in drama and journalism during his two-and-a-half years at the University of Alabama.
 While there, he worked at a local radio station and "found himself in love with the business."